What graduate programs does UC Irvine have?

 You should contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system.
 All IELTS test centers worldwide are able to send scores electronically to our institution.

 I have a question about completing the application.
 How can I get help?

 Please reread the directions carefully.
 If you still have a question, send us an email.

 While working on my application, I got a system error.
 What should I do?

 Can I apply to more than one program at UCI?

 Yes, you can.
 You will need to submit a separate online application, application fee, letters of recommendation and transcripts for each program.
 You only need to submit test scores, such as GRE or TOEFL, once, however, as the Graduate Division will distribute them electronically to each program.

 When is the application deadline?

-Many programs have a deadline of January 15; however, some have deadlines as early as December 1; or later deadlines through March 1.
-Be sure to check your program deadline.
+Deadlines vary by program.
+Be sure to check your program deadline under the listing for your program.
 Students who are interested in financial support should pay particular attention to those deadlines as they are often earlier than the general application deadlines; and are encouraged to apply as early as possible.